acutehimanshu/jQuery/README.md

 # jQuery - JS
-Lecture 1: Basics of Javascript and jquery
+Lecture 1: Basics of Javascript and jQuery

 Lecture 2: Selectors